inisoye/ina/README.md

 # ina
 An predictor for power outages in locales of Lagos State, Nigeria.
+Backend now defunct